 Where you live/work in the US has perceptible effect in what results you get with NVIS.
 By that I mean that the further North you live the lower the maximum frequency you can successfully use for NVIS.
 This becomes much more evident and important when the sun spot cycle is at or very near the minimum.
 Add to that the effects of seasonal changes which amplify the sunspot effects and you can see at least one full band difference in NVIS usable frequencies.
 During the Winter and under sunspot lows you can easily see two band differences.

 The sage "wisdom" tell us that you use 75/80M at night and 40M during the day.
 NOT true during the sun spot minimums.
-There are significant portions of the US that have not had 40M open for NVIS propagation from 2005 to 2008.
+There are significant portions of the US that have not had 40M open for NVIS propagation in over a year (this written in fall of 2006).
 How can you use a band that is not open?
 You can't.
 Additionally the same "wisdom" tells us that 75M will go away early in the day.
 During sunspot highs I'll easily believe that.
-During sunspot lows 75M is very often open for NVIS until well past noon, local time. - - Almost like real estate it's location, location, location.
+During sunspot lows 75M is very often open for NVIS until very near noon, local time. - - Almost like real estate it's location, location, location.

 The differences in performance between various antenna configurations seem to fall into the following approximate rankings (best performance to least efficient).